mzattera/b2fJ/docs/index_new.md

 	value and update `src\javavm\specialsignatures.h` with C constants matching each native method signature found.

 * In `src\platform\c64\nativeemul.c` there is a function `dispatch_native()`; there you can find a `switch` statement for each of the constants corresponding to native methods.
-Add a `case:` statement for you new native method and implement it here.
+Add a `case:` statement for you new native method and implement it there.

-  * In case the method is declared as `static`, `paramBase[0...n]` will contain the method parameters (as `STACKWORD`s; see the different macros availabe to convert this into useful Java objects).
+  * In case the method is declared as `static`, `paramBase[0...n]` will contain the method parameters (as `STACKWORD`s; see the different macros availabe to convert this type into useful Java objects and vice-versa).

   * If the method is an instance method, `paramBase[0]` will contain a reference to the calling object (`this`) while the method parameters are stored in `paramBase[1...n]`.